What are the early signs of autism in babies and young children?

 There is a big overlap in symptoms between autism and anxiety, and of course, anxiety is much more common.
 For example, anxious children will often enjoy repetitive play or behaviours as it can help them feel calmer and safer.
 They may also react badly to change or appear to become obsessed with wearing certain clothes or doing things in a certain order.

 The websites below explain a little more about autistic spectrum disorders and what other symptoms to look out for in young children e.g. problems with eye contact from an early age or speech delay.
 If you are worried, you should always seek advice from your health visitor or your GP who can help decide whether a referral might be useful.
 It’s also worth considering whether your child can hear and see clearly as this could be contributing.

-- What to look out for in pre-school children Common signs of autism and when to seek advice
+- What to look out for in preschool children Common early signs of autism

 - Information on Autism and Asperger’s syndrome for parents from the Royal College of Psychiatry

 - Stories from the spectrum- a dad shares memories of his son’s early years and what he’s learnt